Lomet/JSTextSpliter/README.md

 This is a simple JavaScript application that allows you to split text files into chunks of a specific size.
 You can specify a prefix and a suffix that will be added to each chunk.

+Please note that this tool currently supports only `.txt` files.
+Other formats like `.docx` will not work.
+If you have a `.docx` file, please copy the text and paste it into a new `.txt` file before using this tool.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.